Filter Content

 Burbank & Brown Lawyers Nowra - Traineeship

 Melissa Vine, principal solicitor at Burbank & Brown Lawyers in Nowra, has asked me to share details of a traineeship they're offering to 2025 Year 12 leavers.
-They are offering full time employment as a trainee legal assistant, a tafe certificate and an opportunity to gain valuable experience in law.
+They are offering full time employment as a trainee legal assistant, a TAFE certificate and an opportunity to gain valuable experience in law.

 See details in the flier attached to Google Classroom .
 While the SEF has no affiliation with this, successful applicants may be eligible for SEF funding to help with the TAFE component.